process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 ```

 ### IDE configuration
-To know how configurate your development environment, see [IDE configuration](./docs/contributors/ide-configuration.md).
+To know how configure your development environment, see [IDE configuration](./docs/contributors/ide-configuration.md).

 ### Development